-Number of eligible deliveries that occur in facilities with 24/7 in-house physician coverage that is dedicated to obstetrics, and includes a physician capable of safely managing labor and delivery, and performing a cesarean section, including an emergent cesarean section.
+Number of eligible deliveries that occur in hospitals with 24/7 in-house physician coverage that is dedicated to the obstetrical service by an anesthesiologist who is qualified to provide obstetrical anesthesia.

-Numerator Elements:
+Numerator Elements

 - Number of deliveries.

-- Maternal and infant ICD-9-CM codes.
+- Maternal and infant ICD-9 codes.

 - Response to survey question identified on technical specifications.